const-fn/Shapr3d_crack/Shapr3D dynamic patcher edition/README.md

 Couple things broke.
 It seems this update had some bigger codebase changes.

+# Shapr3D 26.110.11116.0 | update needed

+Litteraly a single bit broke it.
+That change breaking it should not happen again, I made some changes. \
+Added experimental enterprise import patch I reverse engineered.
+Only tested .jt/.catpart! \
+Obfuscated the binary a tiny bit + added some checks to ensure console is not being hidden (because of resellers).

 # Known Problems

 Some functionality might not work (will not trigger).
 Report it! \